-Ang Lee adapts revered Chinese writer Eileen Chang’s novel into a powerful drama of desire and commitment in tormented China of the 40s.
-The film brings back a moment in history.
-An erotic thriller and a study on human condition.
+Ang Lee adapts revered Chinese writer Eileen Chang’s novel into a powerful thriller-drama of desire and commitment in the tormented China of the 1940s, under Japanese occupation.
+A young woman finds herself swept up in a radical plot to assassinate a ruthless intelligence agent.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing